A man sitting at a table with his head in his hands, looking stressed and overwhelmed

 ·

-Cravings are slippery — and yet we know exactly what they are.
+Cravings are slippery—and yet we know exactly what they are.
 Ever found yourself reaching for that wine bottle or considering another cold one more often than you’d like?
 Well, you’re not alone.
-Many people wonder, “Why the heck do I crave alcohol?”
+Many people wonder, “Why do I crave alcohol?” and “Why am I craving alcohol when I don’t drink?”

 In The Easy Way to Stop Smoking, British author and addiction specialist Allen Carr gives one of the most spot-on descriptions of cravings, calling them “an empty, insecure feeling” similar to hunger.
 Unlike hunger, however, there’s often an uneasy flavor to it: you want something, but you don’t want to want it.
-Worse yet, giving in to cravings tends to make them appear more and more frequently.
+Worse yet, giving in to cravings tends to make them appear more and more frequently and we find ourselves fighting the urge to drink.

+Is it normal to crave alcohol?
 When it comes to alcohol cravings, it’s not just about wanting an “aah” moment after a long day, or trying to drown out a bad one.
 The truth is that alcohol cravings are a mix of biology, psychology, and social environments.
-So today we’re pulling the curtain back on those cravings and giving you some tools to handle them!
-Let’s uncover the four main mechanisms behind cravings and explore some ways to handle them.
+So today we’re pulling the curtain back on those cravings and giving you some tools to handle the urge to drink alcohol!
+Let’s uncover the four main mechanisms behind cravings and explore what to do when craving alcohol.

-1. Biology and Brain Chemistry: The Body’s Tug of War
+1. The Urge To Drink Alcohol: The Body’s Tug of War

 Our brain likes to feel good.
 When we drink alcohol, it releases dopamine, a neurotransmitter that signals pleasure and reward.
 Over time, and with regular consumption, the brain starts to associate alcohol with that lovely dopamine surge.
 When we don’t drink, the brain goes, “Hey, where’s my feel-good chemical?”
-This can lead to cravings.
+This can lead to craving beer, wine, or whatever our beverage of choice might be..

 We often think of our brains as sophisticated command centers, always rational and analytical.
 And while that might be true about the prefrontal cortex, the more primitive “lizard brain” behind the reward circuit is a lot like an eager toddler in a candy store when it comes to seeking pleasure.
 How is this pleasure-seeking system linked to our alcohol cravings?